maoserr/chrome_extension_publish/README.md

 # Webextension Publish

-This GitHub action published web extensions to Chrome and Firefox web stores.
+This GitHub action published web extensions to Chrome web stores.

-Use `maoserr/gitaction_webextension_publish/firefox` for Firefox

-Use `maoserr/gitaction_webextension_publish/chrome` for Chrome
+Use `maoserr/chrome_extension_publish` for Chrome

 To generate zip you can use the GitHub bash action definition below: